Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Perturb and Recover: A Backdoor Defense without Bias to Specific Triggers

 In~\cref{fig:asr-ca-trade-off}, we show Attack Success Rate (ASR) versus clean zero-shot performance of \cleanclip when increasing $\lambda$ for \badnet when using our structured trigger ``Stripes''.
 If $\L_{\text{UniAug}}$ was able to clean the backdoor, ASR should eventually decrease when increasing $\lambda$.
 However, even for very large $\lambda$ which affects clean zero-shot performance negatively, the ASR stays more or less constant.

 In practice, a backdoor cleaning technique should work for any possible backdoor attack and its employed trigger, as these are unknown.
-Thus while \cleanclip works reasonably well for some attacks, we do not consider it a reliable cleaning technique.
-We note that \badclip~\cite{liang2024badclip} has also shown that \cleanclip can be bypassed, but their trigger generation process requires access to the model to be poisoned, which is not always possible.
-Having shown that strong augmentations lead to weak cleaning methods, next we introduce our cleaning method which does not utilize any strong augmentations.
+Thus while \cleanclip works reasonably well for some attacks, we do not consider it a reliable cleaning technique. \mh{In \cref{app:cleaning-methods} we show that CleanCLIP can clean a \blended-stripes model if the augmentation ``stripes'' is added to their augmentation set, but this does not generalize to other structured triggers as CleanCLIP still fails on \blended-Text.
+In practice, the trigger is unknown and adding all potential structured triggers to the augmentation set is infeasible.} Also \badclip~\cite{liang2024badclip} has shown that \cleanclip can be bypassed, but their trigger generation process requires access to the model to be poisoned.
+Having shown that \mh{cleaning based on} strong augmentations \mh{is not reliable}, next we introduce our cleaning method which does not utilize any strong augmentations.